ni/nimi-python/docs/nidmm/enums.rst

-        NI-DMM weighs the samples taken in the middle of the aperture time more than  samples taken at the beginning and the end of the measurement using a  triangular weighing function.
+        NI-DMM weighs the samples taken in the middle of the aperture time more than  samples taken at the beginning and the end of the measurement using a  triangular weighing method.